 When making legal arguments, it’s essential to be clear and concise.
 You aren’t writing a Tolstoyan novel.
 Courts and adjudication bodies deal with many legal issues every year and do not take kindly to long-winding arguments.
 Indeed, such statements can drag out proceedings, costing you money and possibly alienating the judge or official in charge of your case.

-Again, remove the emotion out of the equation, be dispassionate, and show the merits of your case based upon the facts you have gathered.
+Again, remove the emotion from the equation, be dispassionate, and show the merits of your case based on the facts you have gathered.

 Familiarise Yourself With Relevant Laws

 It’s vital to spot the key issues to get the right kind of help and know how to respond and where to find out more about building a great business.
 The law is an intricate thing, built upon precedence, legal opinions, and decisions.
 If you can spot the key issues, you stand a good chance of knowing how to respond and when.
 To spot these critical issues, you have to understand the fundamental laws affecting your industry.
 You also have to understand the legal risks that your business model incurs to know the laws that may become relevant to you one day.